tosimiadesoye/beecommerce/README.md

 ## General info
-This is a makeup ecommerce fullstack web app
+This is a makeup ecommerce fullstack web app, that's easy to navigate through, user and mobile friendly

 ## Technologies